 You can also freeze any leftovers for up to three months.

 To reheat put the cobbler in an oven-proof dish and cover with aluminium foil to stop the top burning.
 Bake it in the oven again for 15 minutes at about 160C.
+You can also put it in the microwave to reheat.

 Recipe